DeltaFlow: An Efficient Multi-frame Scene Flow Estimation Method: Results and Discussion

 To further evaluate $\Delta$Flow in multi-frame settings, we analyze its efficiency, scalability, and performance as frames increase, comparing it to Flow4D~\cite{kim2024flow4d}.
 We also assess the effect of the time decay factor $\lambda$ in the \(\Delta\) scheme on multi-frame processing.

-\paragraph{Efficency and scalability} \Cref{tab:scalability} compares the computational cost and accuracy of $\Delta$Flow and Flow4D across different frame counts.
+\textbf{Efficency and scalability} \Cref{tab:scalability} compares the computational cost and accuracy of $\Delta$Flow and Flow4D across different frame counts.
 As the number of input frames increases, Flow4D experiences a sharp drop in speed and a significant rise in memory consumption.
-By 15 frames, it requires 3.7× more memory and runs at only 0.26× speed, making large-frame modeling impractical.
-In contrast, \(\Delta\)Flow scales more efficiently, with only 1.22× memory growth and twice the speed of Flow4D at higher frame counts.
+By 15 frames, it requires 3.7$\times$ more memory and runs at only 0.26$\times$ speed, making large-frame modeling impractical.
+In contrast, \(\Delta\)Flow scales more efficiently, with only 1.22$\times$ memory growth and twice the speed of Flow4D at higher frame counts.
 Notably, the slowdown of \(\Delta\)Flow mainly stems from the point feature extraction for each additional frame, as shown in the runtime breakdown in~\Cref{fig:breaktime}, while the temporal \(\Delta\) scheme and backbone-decoder network add negligible cost.
 As a result, \(\Delta\)Flow enables multi-frame processing without excessive computational overhead.
 This efficiency also validates the scalability of the \(\Delta\) scheme, where the \(\Delta\) feature maintains a constant feature size across frames, preventing the feature expansion problem seen in prior methods.
-Additional analysis on \(\Delta\) scheme efficiency is provided in~\cref{app:delta_efficiency}. \paragraph{Performance} Beyond computational efficiency, both \(\Delta\)Flow and Flow4D achieve lower mean dynamic bucket-normalized EPE with 5 or 10 frames compared to only 2 frames in~\Cref{tab:scalability}, indicating that multi-frame modeling improves performance.
+Additional analysis on \(\Delta\) scheme efficiency is provided in~\cref{app:delta_efficiency}.

+\textbf{Performance} Beyond computational efficiency, both \(\Delta\)Flow and Flow4D achieve lower mean dynamic bucket-normalized EPE with 5 or 10 frames compared to only 2 frames in~\Cref{tab:scalability}, indicating that multi-frame modeling improves performance.
 However, this improvement diminishes or even declines at 15 frames.
 A likely reason is that long-ago frames become less informative for predicting current motion, and incorporating such outdated context may introduce noise.
 This highlights an open challenge in optimizing long-term temporal information usage in real-time to maximize scene flow performance.